 2. Discover Facts About Space at the Gainesville Solar Walk

 From the heart of the city to the end of Lake Lanier’s Longwood Park, you can find a 1 to 2,000,000,000 scale model of the solar system.

 This model spans about 1.8 miles (3.6 miles round trip), and you can take a walking tour to learn new facts about Earth’s immediate region in space.

-It’s a fun and unique activity that you should try while in town.
+It’s a fun and exciting activity you should try while in town.
 Come with a camera to capture the moment.

 3. Make a Stop at Elachee Nature Science Center

-Visitors can enjoy walking and hiking trails that are most enjoyable with families and friends.
+It also has beautiful and neat trails that will make you enjoy hiking.
 Children are not excluded from the fun as they can participate in camp activities.

 1. Lake Sidney Lanier